Avkash/mldl/glossary/def_a.md

 To build an autoencoder, you need three things: an encoding function, a decoding function, and a distance function between the amount of information loss between the compressed representation of your data and the decompressed representation (i.e. a "loss" function).
 The encoder and decoder will be chosen to be parametric functions (typically neural networks), and to be differentiable with respect to the distance function, so the parameters of the encoding/decoding functions can be optimize to minimize the reconstruction loss, using Stochastic Gradient Descent.
 It's simple!
 And you don't even need to understand any of these words to start using autoencoders in practice.

+###Activation Layer###
-**Activation Layer:** A neuron has the capacity to switch on or switch off based on certain consecutive sections of input data.
+A neuron has the capacity to switch on or switch off based on certain consecutive sections of input data.
 We call this property of a neuron, activation.
 An activation is like a valve which opens when there is a good amount of pressure like a pressure cooker.
 When there is a certain kind of data, it makes an activation function turn true marks the neuron as active.
 There are many activation functions, Tanh, Tanh with dropout, ReLu.. but ReLu is the most famous of them.